 The Company has an Equity Incentive Plan (the "Existing Plan") adopted by the board of directors in June 1992, which Plan expired in 2002.
-Pursuant to the Existing Plan, the President of the Company has been granted options to purchase shares of common stock which have a value as set forth below.
+Pursuant to the Existing Plan, the executive officers of the Company have been granted options to purchase shares of common stock which have a value as set forth below.
 No options have been exercised to date.

+Other

+Unexercised

-No. of Unexercised Securities Underlying Options at 8/21/03 Value of Unexercised In-the-money Options 1/03 Name/ Acquired on Value Exercisable Exercisable Principal Position Exercise Recieved Unexercisable Unexercisable Thomas P. Clark, CEO - - - - Mark W. Harding President, CFO - - 9,750,000 250,000 340,000 \$10,000
+Securities Value of Underlying Unexercised Options at In-the-money 8/21/03 Options 1/03

+Name/ Acquired on Value Exercisable Exercisable Principal Position Exercise Recieved Unexercisable Unexercisable

+Thomas P. Clark, CEO - - -

+Mark W. Harding - - 9,750,000 340,000 President, CFO 250,000 \$10,000